ExtendRealityLtd/VRTK/README.md

    * `Track Object` doesn't attach the object to the controller via a joint, instead it ensures the object tracks the direction of the controller, which works well for items that are on hinged joints.
+   * `Child Of Controller` simply makes the object a child of the controller grabbing so it naturally tracks the position of the controller motion.
   * **Detatch Threshold:** The force amount when to detatch the object from the grabbed controller.
 If the controller tries to exert a force higher than this threshold on the object (from pulling